Star Control II

-Star Control II: The Ur-Quan Masters is a 1992 video game, the sequel to Star Control.
-It was developed by Toys for Bob (Fred Ford and Paul Reiche III) and originally published by Accolade in 1992 for MS-DOS.
-This game features exoplanet-abundant star systems, hyperspace travel, extraterrestrial life, and interstellar diplomacy, with the game featuring 25 different alien races with which communication is possible.
+Star Control II: The Ur-Quan Masters is a 1992 adventure shoot 'em up video game developed by Toys for Bob (Fred Ford and Paul Reiche III) and originally published by Accolade in 1992 for MS-DOS.
+The game is a direct sequel to Star Control, and includes exoplanet-abundant star systems, hyperspace travel, extraterrestrial life, and interstellar diplomacy.
+There are 25 alien races with which communication is possible.

-Released to critical acclaim, Star Control II is widely viewed today as one of the greatest PC games ever made, and has appeared on numerous publications lists of the greatest video games of all time.
+Released to critical acclaim, Star Control II is widely viewed today as one of the greatest PC games ever made.
+It has appeared on lists of the greatest video games of all time.

-The game was ported to the 3DO by Crystal Dynamics in 1994 with an enhanced multimedia presentation, allowed by the CD technology.
+The game was ported to 3DO by Crystal Dynamics in 1994 with an enhanced multimedia presentation.
 The source code of the 3DO port was licensed under GPL-2.0-or-later in 2002, the game content under CC-BY-NC-SA-2.5.
-The 3DO code was ported to PC as The Ur-Quan Masters.
-A sequel, Star Control 3, was released back in 1996.
+The 3DO source code was the basis of the open source game The Ur-Quan Masters.

+A sequel, Star Control 3, was released in 1996.